Friday, November 15, 2019, from 12 p.m. to 2:30 p.m.

 - Scholarship of Discovery: original research in disciplinary fields

 - Scholarship of Integration: synthesis of cross-disciplinary research that leads to original findings

 - Scholarship of Engagement: results from the application of academic expertise in mutully-beneficial, reciprocal relationships with community partners

 - Scholarship of Teaching and Learning (SoTL): systematic, methodologically-sound research on teaching and learning

 Faculty and staff can present with students on undergraduate research, but this is a faculty/staff event.
-See the Academic Research Conference for student presentations.
+See the Annual Research Conference for student presentations.

 - Presenter name, academic title, college and department, and primary campus

 - Title of award granted